 McCain Leans on Low-Profile Support from Bush

-ROBERT SMITH, host:
+ROBERT SMITH, Host:

 This is MORNING EDITION from NPR News.
 I'm Robert Smith, in for Steve Inskeep who's on assignment.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 President Bush will raise money for John McCain today at two fundraisers in Utah.
 McCain himself won't be showing up.
 Yesterday, the two men were together in Arizona, but the campaign was careful to keep reporters and photographers away.
 NPR's Scott Horsley reports.

-Unidentified Man: Beating Barack Obama or pretending to like George Bush on a daily basis?
+SCOTT HORSLEY: Unidentified Man: Beating Barack Obama or pretending to like George Bush on a daily basis?

-Senator JOHN MCCAIN (Republican, Arizona; Republican Presidential Candidate): Are you with Comedy Central?
+JOHN MCCAIN: Are you with Comedy Central?

-So far, McCain has fared better than many of his fellow Republicans.
+HORSLEY: So far, McCain has fared better than many of his fellow Republicans.
 Charlie Black is one of McCain's senior advisers.

-Pollster Andy Kohut of the Pew Research Center says that's the image of John McCain that seems to resonate with voters.
+HORSLEY: Pollster Andy Kohut of the Pew Research Center says that's the image of John McCain that seems to resonate with voters.

-Kohut says that's the John McCain Democrats want voters to focus on when they argue that McCain is running to George Bush's third term.
+HORSLEY: Kohut says that's the John McCain Democrats want voters to focus on when they argue that McCain is running to George Bush's third term.

-Mr. KOHUT: Their campaign is going to be he's a lot more like Bush than you think, and he's a lot more like a typical conservative Republican when it comes this issue, that issue and the following other issues.
+KOHUT: Their campaign is going to be he's a lot more like Bush than you think, and he's a lot more like a typical conservative Republican when it comes this issue, that issue and the following other issues.

-Just yesterday, aides characterized McCain's speech on nuclear security as a significant departure from Bush administration policy.
+HORSLEY: Just yesterday, aides characterized McCain's speech on nuclear security as a significant departure from Bush administration policy.
 With that in mind, McCain wasn't about to pose for pictures with the unpopular president to his side.
 For his part, Mr. Bush appears willing to keep a low profile, as he said when the two men did appear together on camera in the White House Rose Garden in early March.

-Scott Horsley, NPR News.
+HORSLEY: Scott Horsley, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.